 4. Leave a Legacy

-Many fire departments honor donors with formal acknowledgments, plaques, or certificates.
-This public recognition leaves a lasting mark and shows your community spirit to others.
+Several fire departments honor contributors with formal recognitions, plaques, or certificates.
+This recognition leaves a strong impact and shows your community spirit to those nearby.

 Eligibility and Requirements for Donating a House